Panopticons

-The Halo in Haslingden (Rossendale) was the last sculpture in the series to be erected, in September 2007.
+The Halo in Haslingden, Rossendale was the last sculpture in the series to be erected, in September 2007.
 Plans for a similar sculpture in Accrington were never realised.
 One artist's impression showed a different design.

-Sculptures
+Perhaps of a bird.

+Panopticon sculptures

+There are four sculptures in the Panopticons series:

-The Atom
+The Atom in Pendle

-Set in the landscape of Pendle, the Atom was designed by Peter Meacock, Andrew Edmunds and Katarina Novomestska of Peter Meacock Projects.
+Set near Wycoller in the landscape of Pendle, the Atom was designed by Peter Meacock, Andrew Edmunds and Katarina Novomestska of Peter Meacock Projects.
 It was launched by Mayor of Pendle, Councillor George Adams, with Anthony Wilson and designer Peter Meacock, on 22 September 2006.
-The bronze coated glass fiber reinforced concrete structure provides both a work of art and a viewing point and shelter from which to enjoy the surrounding landscape.
+The bronze coated glass fibre reinforced concrete structure provides both a work of art and a viewing point and shelter from which to enjoy the surrounding landscape.

-Part of this sculpture has since been vandalised and removed.
+Part of this sculpture, the metal ball inside, has since been vandalised and removed.
 Atom is located at 53.8496°N 2.0968°W.

-Colourfields
+Colourfields, Blackburn

 Colourfields in Blackburn is a collaboration between Jo Rippon Architecture and artist Sophie Smallhorn.
 The design uses the former cannon battery in Corporation Park as its base.
 Colourfields was launched by the Mayor of Blackburn with Darwen, Councillor Dorothy Walsh, on the 14 June 2006.
 It's situated at 53.7575°N 2.4976°W.